alpizano/student-grade-manager-mvc-gui/README.md

 # SearchID:
 Allows the user to bypass scrolling in the ListView and simply input the StudentID they are searching for and display it in the ListView.

-# Prerequisites
-You will need a JDK (Java Development Kit) if you plan to compile the code in an IDE, however if you plan to just run the .jar file on your desktop, a JDE (Java Development Environment) should suffice.

 # Built With
 Eclipse - Java IDE